NATIONAL PARKS IN ZAMBIA

 More than 30% of Zambia’s 752 614? is reserved for wildlife.
 There are 20 national parks and 34 game management areas in the country.
 South Luangwa, Kafue and Lower Zambezi rank among the finest national parks in the world.

-Luambe, and Lukusuzi Liuwa Plain, West Lunga, Sioma Ngwezi, and Nyika Plateau have substantial wildlife but are still undeveloped.
-Mosi-oa-Tunya, near Victoria Falls, is regarded as a Zoological park as it has a well managed population of antelope, elephants, giraffe and rhino, but does not have any predators.
+Luambe, Lukusuzi Liuwa Plain, West Lunga, Sioma Ngwezi, and Nyika Plateau have substantial wildlife but are still relatively undeveloped in terms of infrastructure and accommodation.
+Mosi-oa-Tunya, near Victoria Falls, is regarded as a zoological park as it has a well-managed population of antelope, elephants, giraffe and rhino but does not have any predators.

 The national parks are administered by ZAWA, the Zambia Wildlife Authority,